310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Midori surprised %}
-A capsule toy of a mascot character!?
+A capsule toy of a yuruchara!?
 And a <em>super</em> rare one at that!?

 Why, though?
 It’s not even my birthday…
 {% endbubble %}